-Career and She is currently Chief Executive Officer and President of Wild Fork US., experience: former Senior Vice President and Chief Financial Officer for Walmart México y the Latin American markets.
+She is currently Chief Executive Officer and President of Wild Fork US., former Senior Vice President and Chief Financial Officer for Walmart México y Centroamerica.

-Centroamerica.
 She has held international internal audit and Chief Financial Officer roles for Walmart, Inc. with expat assignments in Chile and Mexico.
 She has experience in public companies having served as director on the board of directors of Walmart de México y Centroamerica.
-She has extensive knowledge of finance and auditing, risk management, corporate governance, as well as of
+She has extensive experience in the food and consumer goods industry, as well as knowledge of finance and auditing, risk management, corporate governance, as well as of the Latin